allegro/bigflow/README.md

 2. [Google Cloud SDK](https://cloud.google.com/sdk/docs/downloads-interactive)
 3. [Docker Engine](https://docs.docker.com/engine/install/)

-You can install the `bigflow` package globally but we recommend to install it locally with `venv`, in your project's folder:
+You can install the `bigflow` package globally, but we recommend installing it locally with `venv`, in your project's folder:

 ```bash
 python -m venv .bigflow_env